International Programmes 2025/2026

 Semester contribution

-The semester contribution (approx. 300 EUR per semester) includes the semester ticket, which enables travel free of charge on all local public transport in and around Erfurt.
+The semester contribution (approx. 300 EUR per semester) currently includes the "Deutschlandsemesterticket" (Germany Semester Ticket), which enables travel free of charge through Germany on all local public transport (not valid in ICE, IC/EC).

 Costs of living

-Authorities estimate that living costs are currently 931 EUR per month (as of winter semester 2023/24).
-You must provide relevant proof to the authorities that this amount of money is available each month for your entire stay in Germany.
-The DAAD website provides detailed information on finances.
+Authorities estimate that living costs of students in Germany are currently 843 EUR per month (as of 2023).
+International students who have to apply for a visa must provide relevant proof to the authorities that 992 EUR are available each month for the entire stay in Germany.
+The DAAD website provides further detailed information on finances.

 Funding opportunities within the university